xiyang98/youtube-clickbait-detector/README.md

 ### Python script

-The `predict.py` script shows and example of how the clickbait detection is done:
+The `predict.py` script shows an example of how the clickbait detection is done:

 ```
 usage: predict.py [-h] --title TITLE [--views VIEWS] [--likes LIKES]